obonn1/Blackjack/README.md

 # Blackjack Game

 Welcome to the Blackjack Game!
 This console-based Java program allows you to play the classic card game Blackjack against a computerized dealer.
-This project was created for my Java full stack boot camp in the We Can Code It! academy.
+This project was created in a few days for my Java full-stack boot camp in the We Can Code It! academy.

 ## Project Focus